qianyao-ye/qianyao-ye.github.io/_pages/about.md

 <br />

-I am a Ph.D. candidate in Economics at Yale.
+I am a Ph.D. candidate in Economics at Yale University.

-My research fields are labor economics and applied microeconomics.
-I focus on human capital development.
+My research fields are labor economics and applied microeconomics, with a primary focus on human capital development.

 I am on the 2023-2024 academic job market.